max-wacquier/Ynov-pipelines/README.md

 # Ynov-pipelines
 #
-# This is a test project to implemente a CI/CD pipeline
+# This is a test project to implemente a CI/CD pipeline.